-3.5 Combined BS/MS in Electrical Engineering
+3.6 Combined BS/MS in Electrical Engineering

 This five-year program seamlessly combines a baccalaureate degree in Electrical Engineering with the Master's in Electrical Engineering.
-To be considered for admission to the combined bachelor's/master's degree program, students must have completed at least 75 but not more than 90 of the credits required for the bachelor's degree program at FIU, have earned at least a 3.3 GPA on both overall and upper division courses, and meet the admissions criteria for the graduate degree program to which they are applying.
-Students need only apply once to the combined degree program, but the application must be submitted to Graduate Admissions before the student starts the last 30 credits of the bachelor's degree program.
+To be considered for admission to the combined bachelor's/master's degree program, students must have completed at least 75 but not more than 90 of the credits required for the bachelor's degree program at FIU, have earned at least a 3.2 GPA on both overall and upper division courses, and meet the admissions criteria for the graduate degree program to which they are applying.
+Students need only apply once to the combined degree program, but the application must be submitted to Graduate Admissions before the student starts the last 30 credits of the bachelor's degree program through myFIU portal.

 A student admitted to the combined degree program will be considered to have undergraduate status until the student applies for graduation from their bachelor's degree program.
 Upon conferral of the bachelor's degree, the student will be granted graduate status and be eligible for graduate assistantships.
 Students enrolled in the program may count up to 9 hours of graduate level courses (i.e., 5000 level or higher) as credits for both the undergraduate and graduate degree programs.
 Only graduate courses with formal lectures can be counted for both degrees.
 The students are responsible for confirming the eligibility of each course with the undergraduate advisor.
 For each of the courses counted as credits for both BS and MS degree, a minimum grade of 'B' is required.
-Upon completion of the combined BS/MS program, students must have accumulated a minimum of 24 hours of credits at the graduate (5000+) level.
+The suggested plan of study is to take 9 credits hours in the Fall and Spring semesters, and 3 credit hours in the Summer semester.
 Students enrolled in the program are encouraged to seek employment with a department faculty member to work as a student assistant on a sponsored research project.
-Students interested in the program.
-Applicants will be notified by the department and the University Graduate School of the decision on their applications.
+Students interested in the program should consult with the undergraduate School of the decision on their applications.